Being footloose can work to your child’s benefit and here’s how.

 Your child doesn’t have to become a master dancer, but there are too many advantages to ignore.
 Here’s how to get your child to reap the benefits of dancing.

 I’m not a dancer, but I’m still creative, and I have first-hand experience attending a school with no artistic programs.
 Why has art taken a back seat in public education?
 It’s not just for those who want to excel in it, but for everyone.

 Think about dance specifically.
 Surely you — assuming you’re not a professional — have gone dancing a few times.
 Dancing is something literally everyone can do.

 Your child can dance for fun.
-If your child enjoys dance as an activity at school, it’s likely going to be casual.
-Even at most dance studios, dance classes can be taken just for fun.
+If your child enjoys it as an activity at school, it’s likely going to be casual.
+Even at most studios, dance classes can be taken just for fun.